-2.6 License types
+1.6 License types

-Apart from the MDK-Community edition, all MDK editions require activation using a license code.
+All MDK editions require activation using a license code.

-MDK supports user-based licensing (UBL), which binds the entitlement to use an Arm[®] product to the user.
+MDK supports user-based licensing (UBL), which binds the entitlement to use an Arm® product to the user.
 A user is entitled to use an Arm product license with no limits on concurrent usage, including using the same product on multiple devices.
 For example, you could use a single license with a service account to automatically build and test your products with Arm development tools on any number of devices.